Cypho-Dyas/tesmith_portolio/README.md

 Most of my experience prior to returning to school is in the Biotech/Clinical Research industries, where I spent more than 5 years in various management and administrative roles working for both a contract sterile-injectable manufacturer and a global CRO.

-I have created this portfolio to house projects that I complete as I learn the data analysis tools/software that will be needed for my future career and I sincerely hope you enjoy viewing them as much as I have enjoyed working on them.
-You can navigate the portfolio by clicking on the folders in the repository shown above this README file.
-Each project will have its own folder and README file describing my reasoning, methodology, insights, recommendations, and things I would improve for future projects.
+I have created this portfolio to house projects that I complete as I learn the data analysis tools/software that will be needed for my future career after graduating this spring and I sincerely hope you enjoy viewing them as much as I have enjoyed working on them.

+## Projects

+1. [Analysis of Covid-19 global case, death, and vaccination data](

 ## CONTACT INFO